O-Three-Two/2023-10-zetachain-alpha/phase-1/bytes032.md

 So when you're sending ETH on Ethereum, to this address, a contract can swap these tokens on Zetachain to Matic and these meta tokens can be withdrawn on polygon to any address.

+Omni chain smart contracts allow for manipulation of native foreign assets, such as Bitcoin, through a single chain Ethereum compatible platform.

+Omni chain smart contracts allow for native assets to be orchestrated as if they were on one chain from many chains, including Bitcoin.

 #### Conclusion